localizeflow/.github/profile/README.md

 ## Relationship to Co-op Translator

-Localizeflow is built on top of **Co-op Translator**, a Microsoft open-source translation engine maintained under the Azure GitHub organization.
+LocalizeFlow is built on top of **Co-op Translator**, a Microsoft open-source translation engine maintained under the Azure GitHub organization.

 Co-op Translator provides the core translation capabilities.

-Localizeflow adds:
+LocalizeFlow adds:
 - orchestration and scheduling
 - execution reliability
 - GitHub-native delivery